vipulkr210/ScalaPractices/README.md

 # ScalaPractices
-Codes to help yo crack Scala Interview
+Codes to help you crack Scala Interview